-This Hill Station was developed by the British during the 19th century, which was part of Sikkim and Nepal those days.
+This Hill Station was developed by the British during the 19th century, which was part of Sikkim and Nepal during those days.

-Darjeeling Hill Station is famous for the Geo Patented black tea called ‘Darjeeling Tea‘.
+This hill station is famous for the Geo Patented black tea called Darjeeling Tea.
 There were many tea estates in those days.
-Some innovative tea planters tried different fermentation techniques which resulted in a special black tea called Darjeeling Tea.
+Some innovative tea planters tried different fermentation techniques, which resulted in a special black tea called Darjeeling Tea.

 How Do I Go to Darjeeling Hill Station?

-‘New Jalpaiguri’ railway station connects the downtown with the hill station, by the Darjeeling mountain railway.
+‘New Jalpaiguri’ railway station connects the downtown with the hill station by the Darjeeling mountain railway.

 This hill station is accessible by National Highway No. 55 from Siliguri, which is 50-plus kilometers away.